 In late 2013 I self-published an artist book Pine Lake in a limited edition of 25, which is now out-of-print.

-Early 2013 I was a contributing curator for the 10×10 American Photobooks, contributor to stiff-cover book 10×10 American Photobooks, for a touring exhibition that was in NYC, Pittsburgh and Tokyo.
+Early 2013 I was a contributing curator for the 10×10 American Photobooks as well as to the stiff-cover catalog 10×10 American Photobooks, for a touring exhibition that was in NYC, Pittsburgh and Tokyo.

-In late 2012 I curated the photobook exhibition at FotoGrafia Festival International di Roma IX (Theme: “Work“).
+In late 2012 I curated the photobook exhibition at FotoGrafia Festival International di Roma IX exploring the theme of “Work“.

 The Museo d’Arte Contemporanea di Roma (MACRO) acquired photographs from the Ciociaria project for their permanent collection of contemporary photography.